 Biodiesel is produced from tallow, vegetable oil or animal fat, and waste oils.
 There are three stages of this transformation of oil and fats to biodiesel.

-a) Transesterification of the oil in which is base-catalyzed.
+a) Transesterification of the oil in which it is base-catalyzed.

 b) The direct acid-catalyzed transesterification

 c) Finally conversion of oil to fatty acid and then the formation of biodiesel.

 The production of biodiesel involves a chemical reaction.
 This chemical reaction is known as transesterification.

 Transesterification is the chemical process, which converts natural fats and oils into Fatty Acid Methyl Esters (FAME) or Biodiesel.
 Some of the major sources of suitable oil (to make biodiesel) come from crops like palm, soybean or rapeseed.
 High-quality biodiesel is made from rapeseed, but nowadays most of the biodiesel is produced from waste vegetable oils obtained from chips shops, restaurants, and industrial food producers.